bdurand/super_settings/README.md

   config.controller.application_name = "My Application"
   config.controller.application_link = "/"
   config.controller.application_logo = "app_logo.png"

-  # Enable the feature to track the last used time on settings.
-  config.track_last_used = true

   # Set a custom refresh interval for the cache (default is 5 seconds)
   config.refresh_interval = 2